-5.2.3.
+5.2.2.
 Permit to work system for safety performance of various activities

-Content requirement Reg 2.10(1) The safety case for a facility must provide for the operator of the facility to establish and maintain a documented system of coordinating and controlling the safe performance of all work activities of members of the workforce at the facility, including in particular: (a) welding and other hot work (b) cold work (including physical isolation) (c) electrical work (including electrical isolation) (d) entry into, and working in a confined space (e) procedures for working over water
+Reg 2.10(1) The safety case for a facility must provide for the operator of the facility to establish and maintain a documented system of coordinating and controlling the safe performance of all work activities of members of the workforce at the facility, including in particular:

-(f) diving operations.

-Level of detail requirement

-The system must:

-(a) form part of the Safety Management System described in the safety case in force

-for the facility; and

-(b) identify the persons having responsibility to authorize and supervise work; and

-(c) ensure that members of the workforce are competent in the application of the

-The (a) (b)
+- (a) welding and other hot work - (b) cold work (including physical isolation) - (c) electrical work (including electrical isolation) - (d) entry into, and working in a confined space - (e) procedures for working over water - (f) diving operations.

+Reg 2.10(2) The system must: (a) form part of the Safety Management System described in the safety case in force for the facility; and (b) identify the persons having responsibility to authorize and supervise work; and (c) ensure that members of the workforce are competent in the application of the neuroit to work output and Level of detail requirements Reg 2.10(2) (a) (b) form part of the Safety Management System described in the safety case in force for the facility; and identify the persons having responsibility to authorize and supervise work; and